OpenSimian/osMonoDev/README.md

 OsMonoDev is designed to simplify the creation of Ubuntu VM's configured to support the creation of a small OpenSimulator standalone grid.
 It uses a Vagrant recipe to provision a Ubuntu desktop virtual machine loaded with monodevelop and a clone of any OpenSimulator branch.
 It also configures an Ubuntu server configured as a MySQL server for any of the OpenSimulator servers started on the local network.

-osMonoDev currently requires the following freely available software.
+osMonoDev is designed to use the following freely available software.

 * VirtualBox ( [www.virtualbox](https://www.virtualbox.org/) )
 * Vagrant ( [www.vagrantup](https://www.vagrantup.com/) )
 * Ubuntu Desktop & Server(LTS and current versions) ( [www.ubuntu](https://www.ubuntu.com/) )